 - Cellular service.
 Cell signals are very weak here at the plant.
 So plan for logistical calls ahead of time.

 - Avoid Google Maps.
 Google map directions are not accurate for this site.
 Please download the map below.

 - Accident avoidance.
 Be very careful when turning off Hwy 1 onto our access road.
 It is a sharp right turn immediately at the end of the metal guard rail as you finish crossing the river.
 There is no room to taper off of Hwy 1 and drivers behind you will not expect anyone to slow down there.

-- You can directly email our Safety Officer, Mark Dias, at (redacted) with the information above OR
+- You can directly email our Safety Officer, Mark Dias, at (redacted) with the information above, OR;

 - You can use the online submittal form below and you will be contacted for further information.

 Thanks again and we look forward to explaining how we turn wastewater into a new water source for the peninsula, electricity for our plant and fertilizer for farms!!